top of page

 How much is the unemployment salary in Canada?

-We have already mentioned that there is a need for labor in Canada.
-For this reason, we can say that the unemployment rate in the country is at very low levels and even the unemployment rate in the country is expected to drop to 0%.
-However, some people are still unable to work for reasons that they cannot help.
+We have already mentioned the need for labor in Canada.
+For this reason, we can say that the unemployment rate in the country is very low and is expected to drop to 0%.
+However, some people are still unable to work for reasons beyond their control.

 a woman is holding a check and smiling